A not-too-sweet flourless torte with intense chocolate flavor and amazing light, fudgy texture that will surely melt in your mouth.

 - Wash and dry your raspberries.
 Set aside.

-- In a heatproof bowl, place your chopped/broken up chocolate and butter.
+- In a heatproof bowl, place your chopped chocolate and butter.
 Melt in the microwave with 30 seconds interval.
 (You can also do this over a pot with simmering water, making sure that the water does not touch the bowl.)

 - In a large bowl, add in egg whites.
 Beat until foamy.
 Add balsamic vinegar and beat just to incorporate.

-- Very gradually, add in 1/2 cup sugar and beat in a high speed until stiff peaks form.
+- Very gradually, add in 1/2 cup sugar and beat at a high speed until stiff peaks form.
 Set aside.

 - In a separate bowl, add in egg yolks and 1/2 cup sugar.
 Beat until pale yellow.